 When my son was a year old he saw his sisters holding pencils and writing, and he wanted to do it too.
 As he got a little older, he began to find writing frustrating.
-It was a lot for him to figure out how to write his letters properly, spell correctly, and use proper punctuation all while trying to get his thoughts and ideas down on paper.
+It was challenging for him to figure out how to write his letters properly, spell correctly, and use proper punctuation all while trying to get his thoughts and ideas down on paper.
 By the time he was in third grade, I noticed he was losing his confidence and becoming more reluctant to write.

-I transcribed for them
+I transcribed for them.

 When my children were younger, I would transcribe their stories and ideas so that they could see that writing is just another form of communication.
 I would also have them narrate (retell or tell back) to me what they learned after every reading and would transcribe their narration so they would understand the concept of written narration as they got older.

 Allowed them to copy passages of their choice from books they’re reading.

 Each day of the week they’d copy either their favorite scripture, poem, quote, or literature passage for copywork.
 When I selected the passages they didn’t find copywork as enjoyable, so I’d allow them to select their own passages as long as they are thoughtful about their selections.
 It was interesting to read the different passages, scriptures, and quotes they chose each week.

 I gave them the freedom to write about topics that interest them.

 When they were younger they’d have to do daily journal writings.
 Sometimes, I’d give them prompts but mostly I just let them write about whatever was on their mind.
 One day, they kept talking about the Naruto anime.
 So as a writing exercise, I asked them to write about their favorite character and why they liked them.
 I was really surprised by the thoughtfulness of their responses and gained a deeper understanding of why they connected with the Naruto anime and manga series.

 I encourage them to create characters and write stories about them.